trent-fisher/zap_training_docs/src/crm/deals.md

 #### 4. Customer Billing Information (Required)

 **Address Search**:
-Uses the same intelligent search as Companies and Contacts modules.
+Uses the same intelligent search as Companies and Contacts pages.

 **To Add Billing Address**:
 1. Type address in search field